enordquist/enordquist.github.io/_pages/about.md

 -----

 <div style="text-align: justify">
 In June 2023, I started working as a post-doctoral researcher in the lab of Alex MacKerell at the University of Maryland, Baltimore School of Pharmacy.
 The focus of my research will be on computer-aided drug discovery (CADD), particularly for membrane proteins in the context of cancer biology.
-While in the lab, I will contribute to other areas of the lab's research goals, which include the development of software for CADD and the developemnt and testing of polarizable force fields.
+While in the lab, I will also try to contribute to other areas of the lab's research areas.
 </div>